-Tory Dietel Hopps , Managing Partner, Dietel Partners manages portfolios for clients with both domestic and international interests.
-She works closely with the Dietel Partners team to define strategy, identify grantee and funding partners and provide assistance to grantees with their strategies, resource development and capacity building needs.
-Tory works closely with funding partners to help with field building in the areas of interest to her clients.
-She believes strongly in working towards better dynamics between the funding and grantseeking communities and takes a humanist approach to her work.Prior to joining Dietel Partners, Tory had a 25 year career in nonprofit resource development, management and governance with a particular focus in education and health and human services.
-She was trained by BoardSource as a nonprofit governance consultant and was a principle of Turning Point Consulting which focused on strategic planning and organizational capacity building in the nonprofit sector.
+Tory Dietel Hopps (Board Co-Chair) manages portfolios for clients with both domestic and international interest as managing partner at Dietel Partners.
+She works closely with her team to define strategy, identify grantee and funding partners, and assist grantees with their strategies, resource development, and capacity-building needs.
+She works closely with funding partners to help with field building in areas of interest to her clients.
+She believes strongly in working toward better dynamics between the funding and grantseeking communities and takes a humanist approach to her work.
+Before joining Dietel Partners, she had a 25-year career in nonprofit resource development, management, and governance with a focus in education and health and human services.
+She was trained by BoardSource as a nonprofit governance consultant and was a principal at Turning Point Consulting, which focused on strategic planning and organizational capacity building in the nonprofit sector.

 Sister Mary Ellen Leciejewski serves as the vice president for corporate responsibility for Dignity Health, one of the nation’s largest health care systems.
 Headquartered in San Francisco, Dignity Health provides patient-centered care at more than 380 care centers, including 39 acute care hospitals located in California, Arizona, and Nevada.
 She is responsible for directing Dignity Health’s sustainability initiatives and developing and implementing system-wide policies and practices promoting care for the earth and sustainable use of resources.
 In her role, she facilitates communication networks among her colleagues and works closely with various hospital systems and environmental organizations throughout the country to raise awareness of health care’s environmental impact and to promote programs and processes that improve sustainability.